grlazo/AIRA_Genoma/README.md

 Ollama can be istalled on Linux, Windows, or Apple (check your requirements).

-Once you have Ollama installed, you need a large language model (LLM).
+Once you have Ollama installed (v0.6.2), you need a large language model (LLM).
 You can visit the website to discover all that is available.
 It's best to install your ollama instance under the conda environment to make sure both are working under the same environment.